- EID Top

 Through EID, we hope that the children

-who are currently studying Kumon English realized that
+who are currently studying Kumon English gain a sense of accomplishment

-and got motivated to take on further challenges!
+their daily study and feel motivated to take on further challenges using English.

 What is English Immersion Day?

 EID is a one-day (about 5 hours) program of English immersion activities for elementary school students studying English in Kumon Centers nationwide.
-The EID aims at helping not only the children who participate but also adults who are observing the activities to realize that English is a communication tool and that "anyone can do it."
-Furthermore, when witnessing "non-native" speakers communicating in English, Japanese children gain confidence in expressing themselves in English as a second language and feel motivated to continue to study further with a clear purpose in mind.
+The EID aims at helping not only the children who participate but also adults who are observing the activities to realize that English is a communication tool that can be used by anyone as long as they are not afraid of making mistakes.
+Furthermore, when witnessing "people from different backgrounds and nationalities" communicating in English, Japanese children gain confidence in expressing themselves in English as a second language and feel motivated to continue to study further with a clear purpose in mind.

 Increased motivation to study and use English through language immersion,